Divine Ndhlukula: Business career

-Securico is the first Zimbabwean manned security company to be certified to the internationally acclaimed ISO9001:2008 Quality Management System.
+Securico is the first Zimbabwean staffed security company to be certified to the internationally acclaimed ISO9001:2008 Quality Management System.

 Dr Divine Ndhlukula was named one of the most successful women in Africa by Forbes.
 She also founded Zvikomborero Farms, an agricultural company involved in a variety of farming activities and presently employs 17 permanent employees and over 12 on a temporary basis.

 In August 2018, Dr Ndhlukula was also named in the top 10 CEOs in Africa.